krishnan-mani/cf-plugin/requirements/features.md

   - So I can specify Property elements accurately in the template.

 - As a developer,
-  - I want to get assistance with specifying appropriate validation for Parameter values in a template,
+  - I want to get assistance with specifying validation for Parameter values in a template,
   - (including 'AllowedPattern', 'AllowedValues', 'ConstraintDescription', and so on),
   - So I can specify Property elements accurately in the template.